ganrad/aks-aspnet-sqldb-rest/README.md

    - Edit the release/deployment pipeline and update the production deployment stage *Prod-Env*.

 Congrats!!
-You have successfully built the *Claims API* microservice, packaged this application within a container image, pushed the container image into an ACR instance.
-Finally, you deployed the containerized application in **development**, **test-qa** & **production** namespaces (regions) on AKS.
+You have successfully built the *Claims API* microservice, packaged this application within a container image and pushed the container image into an ACR instance.
+Finally, you deployed the containerized application in **development**, **qa-test** & **production** namespaces (Development, QA and Production regions) on AKS.
 Cool!!

 ### I. Define and execute Claims API Delivery Pipeline in Azure DevOps Services
 **Approx. time to complete this section: 1 Hour**